Docs

 </dependency>

-Once this dependency is added, any migrations you create are automatically detected and applied to your database when the application starts.
+Once these dependencies are added and the Database feature is enabled, any migrations found in the migration directory are automatically detected and applied to the database when the application starts.

 Note